cryptoshell/GET-MaPin/README.md

 ![register page](https://github.com/cryptoshell/WikiMap/blob/master/mapin3.PNG)

-Once you are registered og logged in you will be taken to the index page where you will be able to add and edit pins by clicking on the map:
+Once you are registered or logged in you will be taken to the index page where you will be able to add and edit pins by clicking on the map:

 ![index](https://github.com/cryptoshell/WikiMap/blob/master/mapin4.PNG)